Part VIII: The Toolkit — CAGE and ARCH

 This is the most critical intervention for breaking the Eloquence Trap.
 Before the AI produces the final output for a step, it must be commanded to explain its logic.

 Visible Reasoning allows the practitioner to see if the AI is “thinking” correctly.
+The deepest check is on the orientation - is this step goal-oriented (converging on a known target) or discovery-oriented (exploring what is not yet known)? - because a confident march toward the wrong target is the most dangerous failure.
 If the reasoning is flawed, the output will be flawed, regardless of how well-written it appears.

 C - Contextual Check

-The Contextual Check is a feedback loop back to the CAGE framework.
-It addresses a failure mode that CAGE alone cannot prevent: mid-chain drift.
+The Contextual Check is a feedback loop back to the CAGE framework, and it runs on two axes.
+The first is presence: is the CAGE block still in the window?
+In a long chat or a long agentic run, the constraints set at initialisation can literally scroll out of view or fall victim to lost-in-the-middle attention degradation, so the first move is to confirm they are still present - and re-inject a compact restatement if they are not.
+The second is compliance, which addresses a failure mode CAGE alone cannot prevent: mid-chain drift.
 In long-form AI interactions, models maintain internal coherence - the output continues to sound right - while gradually departing from the CAGE constraints established at initialisation.
 The tone shifts from your institutional standard to the AI’s default register.
 The analysis pursues an interesting tangent that no longer serves the decision-maker’s actual question.
 The quality drops from the calibrated standard to the AI’s generic output level.
 This is the Eloquence Trap applied to workflow chains: the output gets more eloquent and less accurate as the chain progresses.

-The Contextual Check asks: “Does this step still align with our initial Context, Alignment, Goals, and Examples?”
+The Contextual Check asks: “Is the context still here, and does this step still respect our initial Context, Align, Goals, and Examples?”

 H - Horizon

 The Horizon prevents premature resolution.
 It asks the AI to state what the next step is before concluding the current one.
+Stated precisely, Horizon is the hand-off contract - “this step produces X, which the next step consumes as Y” - and it is what chains one Action into the next; when Actions are algorithmic, Horizon is what composes a set of named procedures into a single pipeline.
 This maintains Chain Coherence and ensures that the logic of Step 1 flows seamlessly into Step 2.

 ARCH is not a checklist to be ticked off once; it is a Verification Cycle.
 Step 1: A→R→C→H → Human review point Step 2: A→R→C→H → Human review point